Wild Brauer classes via prismatic cohomology: Introduction

-The goal of this paper is to extend the aforementioned result of Bright--Newton, replacing the ordinary condition with the folllowing very mild condition on the Hodge numbers of the special and generic fibres:
+sending $Q\in X(L)$ to $Q^*\A$.
+Consider the following very mild condition on the Hodge numbers of the special and generic fibres:

-where $Y/k$ is the special fibre with respect to a smooth proper model of $X$. \begin{theorem} Let $\mathcal X$ be a smooth proper model of $X$ with special fibre $Y$.
+where $Y/k$ is the special fibre with respect to a smooth proper model of $X$.
+Our main result is the following. \begin{theorem} Let $\mathcal X$ be a smooth proper model of $X$ with special fibre $Y$.
 Assume that \ref{eq : equalityhodgenumber} holds.
-If $\H^0(X,\Omega^2)\neq 0$, then there exists a finite field extension $L/K$ and $\A\in \Br(X_L)[p]$ such that $\ev^F_{\A}: X(F)\to \Br(F)[p]$ is surjective for every finite field extension $F/L$. \end{theorem} Since classes $\A\in \Br(X)$ with prime-to-$p$ order have constant evaluation map after a finite extension, Theorem \ref{thm : main} gives classes of the smallest possible order.
+If $\H^0(X,\Omega^2)\neq 0$, then there exists a finite field extension $L/K$ and $\A\in \Br(X_L)[p]$ such that $\ev^F_{\A}: X(F)\to \Br(F)[p]$ is surjective for every finite field extension $F/L$. \end{theorem} Since classes $\A\in \Br(X)$ with prime-to-$p$ order have constant evaluation map after a finite extension\footnote{Indeed, for $n$ coprime to $p$, smooth proper base change gives isomorphisms $\H^2(X_{\overline K},\Z/n)\simeq \H^2(\mathcal X_{\mathcal O_{\overline K}},\Z/n)\simeq \H^2(Y_{\overline k},\Z/n)$.
+Hence, for all $\mathcal A\in \Br(X)[n]$ there exists a finite extension $K\subseteq L$ such that $\mathcal A_{L}$ lifts to $\Br(\mathcal X_{\mathcal O_L})$, so that $\ev^L_{\mathcal A}$ factors through $\Br(\mathcal O_{L})=0$.}, Theorem \ref{thm : main} gives classes of the smallest possible order.
+The methods used in the proof of Theorem \ref{thm : main} allow us to go beyond merely showing the existence of arithmetically interesting Brauer classes.
+For products of elliptic curves, we show how to construct such classes, generalising previous constructions in the literature, see Proposition~\ref{prop : elliptic curves} and Corollary~\ref{cor : elliptic}.
+For abelian varieties of positive $p$-rank and their associated Kummer varieties, we give lower bounds for the number of interesting Brauer classes, see Theorem~\ref{thm : abelian and kumm varieties}.